 Stanley Park Bike Rental

-If you don’t have a bike of your own, or are just visiting Vancouver, there are plenty of places where you can rent a bicycle.
-One of the best rated bike rental shops is called Yes Cycle Bike Rental, and they are located on the corner of Denman and Alberni Street right by the entrance to the park.
-Spokes Bicycle Rentals, which is just across the road, is also another good option.
+If you don’t have a bike of your own or are just visiting Vancouver, there are plenty of places where you can rent a bicycle.
+Most of which are on the corner of Denman and Alberni Street right by the entrance to the park.

 You can rent a wide variety of bikes, from cruisers, mountain bikes, tandem bikes and even electric bikes.
-There is a bike to suit everybody, and a bike for every budget.
-For most people a standard cruiser is the ideal bike to explore the Stanley Park bike trails.
-These cost $8.50 CAD for the first hour and then $1 dollar less than this for each hour after that i.e. $7.50 for the second hour, $6.50 for the third hour etc.
+There is a bike to suit everybody and a bike for every budget.
+For most people, a standard cruiser is the ideal bike to explore the Stanley Park bike trails.
+These typically cost $8.50 CAD for the first hour and then $1 dollar less than this for each hour after that i.e. $7.50 for the second hour, $6.50 for the third hour etc.

-Bike rental from Yes Cycle includes a helmet, bike lock and a map of the park.
-The staff here had loads of knowledge on the park itself and all of the best things to see while biking Stanley Park, which was great.
+Bike rentals typically include a helmet, bike lock and a map of the park.
+Most bike rental staff have loads of knowledge on the park itself and are happy to suggest all of the best things to see while biking Stanley Park.
 They also check the bikes and set them up for your height before letting you ride away.

 Best Time to Visit Stanley Park

 The best time to go is during the summer months when the sun is shining and it is warm outside.
 The problem with the good weather is that it brings out the crowds.
 On a nice afternoon during the summer this bike route is packed with tourists, so don’t expect to get around the park too fast.
 To avoid the crowds in summer head early in the morning or later in the evening.